Understanding auto refinancing

 Banks are for-profit financial institutions, meaning any profits earned are distributed to the shareholders.
 At a bank, anyone can cash checks, exchange or “break” larger bills, use coin counting services, and open financial accounts, unlike credit unions where you must be a member.

-Applying for an auto loan at a bank is typically a straightforward process, and you do not need to have a previous account with the bank to apply.
-However, banks can have higher interest rates than credit unions as well as a minimum loan refinance amount.
-For example, some banks only provide refinancing for car loans with values of $5,000 or more while some credit unions may have minimum loan amounts of $1,000 for new car loans with shorter terms.
+Applying for an auto loan at a bank is typically a straightforward process, and you do not need to have an account with the bank to apply.
+However, banks can have higher interest rates than credit unions, as well as a minimum loan refinance amount.
+For example, some banks only provide refinancing for car loans with values of $5,000 or more, while some credit unions may have minimum loan amounts of $1,000 for new car loans with shorter terms.

 Doing ok so far?